SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ## Working of a Status Page

 Whenever the displayed Service has an open incident (an incident in the `Triggered` or `Acknowledged` state), its status automatically changes to the status equivalent of _Degraded (Bad)_.
 When the incident gets resolved, the status of the displayed Service goes back to being _Operational (Good)_ or its equivalent status.
-Services that undergo maintenance, the status of those Services is changed to _Under Maintenance_.
+When Services undergo maintenance, the status of those Services are changed to _Under Maintenance_.

 For an incident, you can choose to post updates of its status directly from its [Incident Details](https://support.squadcast.com/docs/incident-details) page using the [Update Status Page](https://support.squadcast.com/docs/statuspage#updating-your-statuspage) option.